 In some cases indigestion might be triggered or made worse by other factors such as:

 Heartburn and indigestion tend to have similar triggers, and often one will be accompanied with the other.
-As the causes are similar, heartburn and indigestion remedies are often similar too as explored here.
+As the causes are similar, heartburn and indigestion remedies are often similar too.

 Treatment for indigestion will depend on the cause of the problem and how severe symptoms are.
 As indigestion is the result of the stomach producing excess stomach acid, neutralising this acid should help to relieve symptoms.